 Glenn Bull, Senior Associate

-Glenn’s expertise in construction law includes having undertaken various construction management subjects at a masters level, including Project Management, Project Evaluation, Time Scope & Cost, Risk Evaluation & Assessment and Construction Studies.
-This practical knowledge of the industry gives Glenn the unique ability to focus on finding practical outcomes and commercial solutions for his clients.
+- Glenn’s expertise in construction law includes having undertaken various construction management subjects at a Master’s level, including Project Management, Project Evaluation, Time Scope & Cost and Risk Evaluation & Assessment as well obtaining substantial ‘hands-on’ experience through various senior level secondment appointments.